axibase/atsd/administration/passwords-obfuscation.md

 Enter the plain text password and click `Obfuscate`.

-The result will be an obfuscated string with `OBF:` prefix which can be specified in the `server.properties` file.
+The result is an obfuscated string with `OBF:` prefix which can be specified in the `server.properties` file.

 ![](./images/password-obfuscation.png)